A Green's function approach to Topological Insulator junctions with magnetic and superconducting regions

 \subsection{FNS junction}

-Finally, we consider the case of the FNS junction as shown in Fig. \ref{fig:TI_MNS} a).
-Panels b) and c) of this figure show the spectral density evaluated at the NS interface for two different values of $d$ and $M_{L}$ and $E_{FC}=0$, where the chiral IBS at the FS interface are observed, including the chiral Majorana mode of $E\left(M_{L},q\right) $ (\ref{ChiralMajorana}), now in company of FPR bands originated by the formation of Andreev quasi-bound states inside the central normal region.
-This bound states are the result of the constructive superposition of propagating states scattered at the interfaces of the central region: incoming electron-like states from the left magnetic electrode are Andreev-reflected as hole-like states at the NS interface, and are partially transmitted and reflected at the FN interface, depending on the angle of incidence and the value of $M$ (and in an analogous manner for incoming hole-like states that are reflected as electron-like states at the NS interface).
+Finally, we consider the case of the FNS junction shown in Fig. \ref{fig:TI_MNS} a).
+Panels b) and c) of this figure show the spectral density evaluated at the NS interface for two different values of $d$ and $M_{L}$ ($E_{FC}=0$), where the chiral IBSs at the FS interface are observed, including the chiral Majorana mode of $E\left(M_{L},q\right) $ (\ref{ChiralMajorana}), now accompanied by FPR bands originated by the formation of Andreev quasi-bound states inside the central normal region.
+These bound states are the result of the constructive superposition of propagating states scattered at the interfaces of the central region.
+Hence, incoming electron-like quasiparticles from the left ferromagnetic electrode are Andreev-reflected as hole-like quasiparticles at the NS interface, and are partially transmitted and reflected at the FN interface, depending on the angle of incidence and the value of $M$ (equivalently for incoming hole-like states reflected as electron-like states at the NS interface).

-As noted in the previous case, these FPR bands are attenuated outside the gap, and as expected, its number is proportional to the width of the central region, analogous to the case of the Andreev quasi-bound states present in graphene based NINS junctions \cite{Lofwander_2001,Casas_2019_1}, but in this case the transmission at normal incidence (associated to Klein tunneling) is not reduced by an insulating contact or by an imperfect coupling, but due to the presence of a mass term introduced by the magnetization in $z$ direction, which gives rise to reflected waves at the FN interface, even at normal incidence as stated above for the NFN junction.
-All this geometrical effects could be observed in spectroscopy experiment as ARPES or STS.
+As noted in the previous case, these FPR bands are attenuated outside the gap and its number is proportional to the width of the central region (as in the case of the Andreev quasi-bound states present in NINS junctions \cite{Lofwander_2001,Casas_2019_1}).
+However, in this case, the transmission at normal incidence (associated with Klein tunneling) is not reduced by an insulating contact or an imperfect coupling, but due to the presence of the magnetic-mass term in the surface Hamiltonian.
+This effect gives rise to reflected waves at the FN interface, even at normal incidence as stated above for the NFN junction.
+All this geometrical effects could be observed in spectroscopy experiments as ARPES or STS.